ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

 :aliases:

   ``aliases`` accepts a list of alternative argument names for the argument, such as the case where the argument is ``name`` but the module accepts ``aliases=['pkg']`` to allow ``pkg`` to be interchangeably with ``name``.
 Generally avoid using aliases.
-Consider using them temporarily in exceptional cases like typos or inappropriate words in the original argument name with deprecation and subsequent removal of the original one using the ``deprecated_aliases`` attribute.
+Consider using them temporarily in exceptional cases such as typos or inappropriate words in the original argument name with deprecation and subsequent removal of the original one using the ``deprecated_aliases`` attribute.

 :options: